diaspd/github-blog/README.md

 </br>

 ## 📄 Project
-💰 A blog using git hub api and performance concepts as memo, useCallback and more.
+💰 A blog using git hub api and performance concepts like memo, useCallback and more.

 <br></br>